substantial/choosy/README.md

 pod 'Choosy', '< 2.0'
 ```

-If you don't use CocoaPods yet, start by following [this guide](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking) (except replace the `pod 'AFNetworking' ...` with the line above):
+If you don't use CocoaPods yet, start by following [this guide](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking) (except replace the `pod 'AFNetworking' ...` with the line above).

 ### Auto-pilot method